ziutek/emgo/README.md

 	INCLUDE stm32/loadflash

-and run `../build.sh`.
 More editing is need for STM32F1xx series: you additionally have to comment two lines:

 	bootOffset = 0x1E0;
 	ENTRY(bootRAM)